engie-codespace/falafels-from-space/README.md

-# DirtyPower - Energy Supply Website
+# FalafelsFromSpace - Energy Supply Website

 ## Introduction

-This codebase contains a React-based website for DirtyPower, a company offering energy from various sources including gas, coal, and nuclear power plants.
+This codebase contains a React-based website for FalafelsFromSpace, a company offering energy from various sources including gas, coal, and nuclear power plants.
 The site provides customers with a comprehensive interface to compare different energy options, view detailed information about each energy type, explore pricing plans, and contact the company.

 The website is structured with the following main features:
 - **Homepage** with services overview and customer testimonials